Labassa Lives Vol 9 No 1.

 Among Labassa’s new wave of aspirants was Louise Lovely – Australia’s first silent film actress to find acclaim in Hollywood.
 In the 1930s and 1940s the mansion was the setting for innumerable extravagant parties and more demure meetings such as the Emilie Robins Auxiliary for the Queen Victoria Hospital.
 During the Second World War Labassa hosted fundraisers in aid of the Red Cross Comfort Fund.
 With the post-war immigration boom, Labassa became a significant residence for some of the European families who were displaced from their homelands.

-Follow the different stories and course of latest research through the Labassa Lives journals written and compiled by historian Vicki Shuttleworth.
+Follow the different stories and the latest research through the Labassa Lives journals written and compiled by historian Vicki Shuttleworth.

 Do you have a special connection to Labassa or stories about its social history?